Ericarthurc/wildwood-reservation/README.md

 # Wildwood Reservation

 Overview:
-This project started as a rewrite of an older PHP project developed in the middle 2000s.
+This project started as a rewrite of an older PHP project developed in the mid 2000s.
 The code was impossible for me to reverse engineer because I don’t know PHP and I don’t plan on learning it.
 The rewrite only takes the original concept of the PHP code and builds upon that; no original code was used.

 The original code used a PHP and SQL stack.
 The project was created to make an easy way for people to reserve ‘seats’ for our Easter/Christmas services and have an email feedback.
 The original project was never a good solution though; it contained many issues and created more chaos than good.